 About Dr. Herbert F. Gramm: In His Own Words

 The Radiology Education Academy is named for Herbert F. Gramm, MD, FACR, FSAR, for his passion for educating and mentoring the next generation of radiologists, his incredible teaching file collection, and his decades-long commitment to the Department of Radiology.
 As part of his storied career, Dr. Gramm served as Associate Radiologist and Vice Chair and Director of Radiology Education at the New England Deaconess Hospital from 1975-1993.
-He is one of our department's most celebrated and influential pioneers and remains an invaluable colleague and mentor to this day.
+He was one of our department's most celebrated and influential pioneers.

 Early Beginnings